 The women in my family were purer and better, though the men were all good.
 My grandfather, Aaron Boyce, fought in the Revolution for American Independence.
-He was born about 1735 and had about 10 children, including my father Richard and his brothers Robert and Nicholas.
-The Boyces were some of the earliest settlers of Virginia.
-I believe they came from Wales.
-You need to check that.
+He was born in about 1735 and had about ten children, including my father, Richard, and his brothers, Robert and Nicholas.
+The Boyces were some of the earliest settlers of Virginia, and I believe they came from Wales.

 In 1842, you moved your family from Kentucky to Columbia, Missouri, where you engaged in merchandising until 1863.
-You also had a plantation and owned slaves.
+You also had a plantation and enslaved people.
 Was it hard to choose sides when the Civil War broke out?

-I was reading the other day that one of your former slaves ratted you out during the Civil War.
+The other day, I read that one of your former slaves ratted you out during the Civil War.

-Well, I’m told that’s public record.
-I heard that the Fifteenth Illinois Cavalry was coming after me, and I fled across the Plains to Denver where I worked in merchandising for a year.
-I set out for Montana, where gold had been discovered, after I heard that I was on a proscription list.
+Well, I’m told that’s a public record.
+I heard that the Fifteenth Illinois Cavalry was coming after me, and I fled across the Plains to Denver, where I worked in merchandising for a year.
+I set out for Montana, where gold had been discovered after I heard that I was on a proscription list.
 I made the journey with a pair of mules and a wagon loaded with provisions.
 I landed in Alder Gulch after 72 days of travel.
-I remember the date I arrived–June 14, 1864.
+I remember the date I arrived — June 14, 1864.
 I called for my family a year later.

 I was a partner in the Missouri-based firm.
 We hauled dry goods–men’s and women’s clothing mostly–in wagons from St. Joseph, Missouri, and Denver and did a prosperous business.
 We got fabulous prices in gold dust for our goods.
 Virginia City was the territorial capital of Montana at the time.
 I stayed there for three years.
 In 1867, my store was on the ground floor of the new Masonic Temple Building.
 In 1868, I moved the business to Helena.
 By 1872, we had renamed the firm J.R.
 Boyce & Co.
 I lived in Helena until 1880.

 I first united with the Masonic fraternity when I was only 22 and was honored from an early age with an official position.
-I held most of the positions in Lodge, Chapter, Council, and Commandery.
+I held most of the Lodge, Chapter, Council, and Commandery positions.

 Yes, I don’t deny that.

-You were also present at the organization of the Montana grand lodge in 1866 when you installed the members of that lodge.
+You were also present at the organization of the Montana grand lodge in 1866 when you installed the lodge members.
 And you instituted the Helena commandery of Knights Templar.
 I read in an old newspaper report that you were once awarded a beautiful jewel.

 Yes, that was quite a day.
 That was in 1867 after we built the second Masonic Temple in Virginia City.
-I received a Templar’s jewel made by the jewelers Butler and Stampher.
-It is in the shape of a Passion Cross and Crown, surrounded by a circlet that encloses rays.
+I received a Templar’s jewel made by the jeweler’s Butler and Stampher.
+It is shaped like a Passion Cross and Crown, surrounded by a circlet that encloses rays.
 The inscription reads, “Be Faithful Unto Death and I will Give Thee a Crown of Life.”

-The newspaper report says it was your idea to build the temple, and that you were rewarded with the jewel for your “unremitting” efforts to get it built.
+The newspaper report says it was your idea to build the temple and that you were rewarded with the jewel for your “unremitting” efforts to build it.

 Yes.
 I understand it’s still standing.